-- Full-length theoretical, clinical, descriptive and research articles, which should not exceed 5000-6000 words (including abstract and references), or
+- Full-length theoretical, clinical, descriptive and research articles, which should not exceed between 5000-6000 words (including abstract and references), or

-- Medium-length articles (about 2000-3000 words), or
+- Medium-length articles (about 3000-4000 words), or

-- Short reports & reflections: for more rapid publication (1000-1500 words).
+- Shorter reports & quick reflections: for more rapid publication (1000-2500 words).

-- Book reviews should usually be about 750-1000 words (which do not now need to be peer-reviewed), but if they are substantively longer, then they would need to be peer-reviewed.
+- Book Reviews should usually be about 750-1000 words (which do not now need to be peer-reviewed), but if they are substantively longer, then they would need to be peer-reviewed.

-- News Items can be up to 400-600 words (and these will not be peer-reviewed).
+- News Items or Announcements can be up to 400-600 words (and these will not be peer-reviewed).

 - Word Counts: We usually allow a 10% +/- margin of error on word counts.

-- Does the manuscript inform the international field of psychotherapy and add to the 'body of knowledge'?
+- Does the manuscript 'inform' the international field of psychotherapy and add to the 'body' of knowledge?

-None of the following pages - the rest of the article - should contain any information that specifically identifies the author(s).
+None of the following pages - i.e. the rest of the article - should contain any information that specifically identifies the author or authors.

-Competing interests or conflicts of interest: Authors are required to declare any competing interests ("conflict of interests").
-Such a disclosure may not invalidate their article, but any such interests must be declared on submission of the article.
-Such interests might include the sources of any financial links, funding or grants and any associations with organisations that may be (or may seen to be) relevant to the submitted article.
+Competing Interests or Conflicts of Interest: Authors are required to declare any competing interests ("conflict of interests").
+Such disclosure may not invalidate their article, but any such interests must be declared on submission of the article.
+Such interests might include the sources of any financial links, funding or grants, and any associations with organisations that may be (or may seen to be) relevant to the submitted article.

 Permissions: The author is required to obtain - in advance - all necessary permissions to reproduce any copyrighted material (including pictures and diagrams) in their article.
 A copy of these written permissions should be attached to their submission.

-Electronic submission: The author(s) should make their submission as an attached document, e-mailed to the IJP Editor: to: firstname.lastname@example.org.
+Electronic Submission: The author(s) should make their submission as an attached document, e-mailed to the IJP Editor: to firstname.lastname@example.org.

 You can also submit an article or news item or comment via this website using the "Submit Online" tab (above).
 (N.B.
-If you do submit a munuscript via the website, please also send us an e-mail (email@example.com) informing us of the details of your submission with a copy of the submission as an attachment - just as a safety check).
+If you do submit a manuscript via the website, please also send us an e-mail (email@example.com) informing us of the details of your submission with a copy of the submission as an attachment - just as a safety check).

 Layout & Formatting: After the initial 'Front Page' (see above), the submission should begin with the title of the article and then the abstract and keywords.

-Journal Style: The basic 'style' of the Journal contains the following conventions:
+Journalistic Style: The basic 'style' of the Journal contains the following conventions:

 - Please do not use any formatted spaces before or after the paragraphs.

-- Indent the first line of paragraphs by 0.5 cm.
+- Indent the first line of paragraphs by 1.25 cm.

 - Make sure that dashes are both preceded by, and followed by, one space (e.g. “He is — after all — a great student.”).